CDA0/zsh-tfenv/README.md

 ```

 ### As an [Oh My ZSH!](https://github.com/robbyrussell/oh-my-zsh) custom plugin
-Clone `zsh-pyenv` into your custom plugins repo and load as a plugin in your `.zshrc`
+Clone `zsh-tfenv` into your custom plugins repo and load as a plugin in your `.zshrc`

 ```shell
 git clone https://github.com/cda0/zsh-tfenv ~/.oh-my-zsh/custom/plugins/zsh-tfenv